zocteam/zoc-tools/README.md

 ## zeroone.sh
 this is the 01Coin Masternode vps menu 'user friend' utils, to ease the calls to the masternode cli to: start, stop, getinfo, mnsync status, masternode status, masternodelist (wallet) status, and other tools like restart with reindex, restart with latest bootstrap, call sentinel with debug, edit with nano configuration files, edit crontab, etc.

+## zoc_mn_queue.sh
+show the current ordered masternodelist queue to the luck winner to receive masternode reward in following mined blocks